adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/authorization.md

 schema name, which looks more like a URI.
 The only way to know what claims are coming back for sure is to look at the `/.auth/me` result with something like Postman.

+!!! warn
-> **Note**: If you are using Custom Authentication (e.g. username/password or a third-party token), then the `/.auth/me` endpoint is not available to you.
+    If you are using Custom Authentication (e.g. username/password or a third-party token), then the `/.auth/me` endpoint is not available to you.
 You can still produce a custom API in your backend to provide this information to your client, but you are responsible for the code - it's custom, after all!

 ## Authorization